 By 2012, my website contained bus photos, bus fleet information, light rail service information and also this blog.
 Here is two screenshots of my website at that time, retrieved from the Internet Archive.
 The copyright footer and the light rail photo search form was already existed then.

 As shown in the above screenshots, my website didn’t have much styling, like a legacy Web 1.0 site in the 1990s.
 However, the HTML and CSS was complete valid without quirks which I added validation links at the bottom of the website.
-Despite this, the back-end PHP code was in a legacy manner at that time, the language links at the top and the copyright at the bottom was just included by every page.
+Despite this, the back-end PHP code was in a legacy manner at that time, the language links at the top and the copyright at the bottom was just include

 In 2016, I rewrote the front end of my personal website completely with a new design using HTML 5 and modern CSS features compiled from SASS, and it looked much more beautiful.
 The following is a screenshot of my website in 2017, which was identical to my website now in 2018 except some contents.